grscheller/git-notes/notes/git-notes.md

 ```bash
    $ git pull
 ```
 which actually is the same as

 ```bash
    $ git fetch
    $ git merge FETCH_HEAD
 ```

-which accmplishes same thing as doing
+which accomplishes same thing as doing

 ```bash
    $ git fetch origin         # Sync local copy of master